TheyKilledKenny/Emutool/README.md

 For SXOS the sxos folder is created and within it the Emunand folder is created.
 For Atmosphere the emuMMC folder is created, the emummc.ini file compiled and the HPE0 folder which will contain the eMMC folder with the Emu files and the file_based file needed by Kosmos\Hekate\Nyx.

 Press Start to begin.
-​

 7. Transfer of the Emu to partition
 Select as Source the Emu File type and select the folder that contains the Emu files, not the root folder (ie choose sxos\Emunand or emummc\HE0\eMMC folders).
 Select as Target the type of partition Emu that you want to restore, in case of Atmosphere type you will also have to indicate the initial sector of the partition you created to host the Emu.
 Please check the other tutorial on how to create a suitable partition for emuMMC (you can use the free minitool partition software).

-Press the Start button to start copying.​
+Press the Start button to start copying.

 6. Conclusion
 For any other operation you can think of, the way to select the SD reader and browse through the folders does not change, so I guess I shouldn't bother you with unnecessary chatter ;-)